Master of Architecture

-Admission to the Master of Architecture program is limited to fall term only.
-Each fall, approximately 145 new students enter the M.Arch degree.
-Admission to the Master of Architecture is very selective.
+Admission to the Master of Architecture with Advanced Standing program is limited to fall term only.
+Admission to the Master of Architecture program is limited to summer term only.
+Each year, approximately 145 new students enter the M.Arch degree across both programs.
 We look at each student as a whole package, a combination of talents, interests, passions, and skills.
 In this way, we look beyond grades and test scores to recruit the most dynamic group of students possible.
 A wide variety of backgrounds, intellectual passions, and interests make up the typical applicant.
 What they share is a drive to pursue academic excellence in a challenging and rewarding environment.

 How we evaluate your Application

 Statement of Purpose / CV: